The standard advice when it comes to a healthy diet is to include more vegetables and fruits.

 People who know this mushroom are praising it for its promises of longevity, health, and vitality.

-Furthermore, based on several studies extracts from maitake mushroom have been shown to protect against diabetes.
+Furthermore, based on several studies extracts from maitake mushrooms have been shown to protect against diabetes.
 For instance, one research focused on the ability of the extracts of the mushroom to obstruct alpha-glucosidase.

-The alpha-glucosidase is an enzyme which breaks simple sugars and starch into glucose.
+The alpha-glucosidase is an enzyme that breaks simple sugars and starch into glucose.
 By obstructing this enzyme, the absorption of sugar slows down.
 Furthermore, many oral diabetes drugs are actually alpha-glucosidase inhibitors.

-According to a 2013 study maitake powdered extract can help lower the cholesterol levels.
+According to a 2013 study maitake powdered extract can help lower cholesterol levels.
 Also, it was shown that this extract could increase the fatty acids which provide energy.
-For that reason, the researchers note that consuming maitake mushroom might help keep the arteries healthy.
+For that reason, the researchers note that consuming maitake mushrooms might help keep the arteries healthy.